 I’ve gotten a lot of questions about how it was visiting Disney World with a baby and a kindergartner, so here are my top tips!

-Top Ten Tips For Visiting Disney World With Young Kids
+Top Ten Tips For Visiting Disney World With Little Kids

 1.)
 Rent A Double Stroller – We have a sit-and-stand but several people recommended we rent a double stroller and I am so glad that we did because not only was it frequently in use, it was much easier to fold up to take on the transportation.
 And while my six-year-old made it until park close every night, she crashed in the stroller on the way home.
 Our travel agent rented a City Mini Double through Kingdom Strollers for us and they were wonderful.
 They included a cooler bag and rain cover and delivered it to our resort.
 We just picked it up at the bell stand on arrival and dropped it off when we left!